 Keep parents/carers fully informed of this progress and make sure parents/carers are involved when we plan what happens next (Support plan review).

-Derwent Community School is built with facilities for children and adults who find mobility hard ~ there are no steps, we have a disabled toilet and clear visual displays in the rooms.
+Derwent Primary School is built with facilities for children and adults who find mobility hard ~ there are no steps, we have a disabled toilet and clear visual displays in the rooms.
 We also have a new sensory room.
 Please ask if you have concerns about this.

 - A meeting at least 3 times a year to discuss your childs targets